dllud/Candra-Themes-3.20/README.md

 	1.2 On Debian you can compile qt5ct from [mati75/qt5ct repo](https://github.com/mati75/qt5ct/releases).

-	1.3 On Arch and derivates you can get [qt5ct from the Community repo](https://www.archlinux.org/packages/community/x86_64/qt5ct/) and [qt5-styleplugins from AUR](https://aur.archlinux.org/packages/qt5-styleplugins).
+	1.3 On Arch both are available from the main repos:

+		sudo pacman -S qt5-styleplugins qt5ct

 2. Add `export QT_QPA_PLATFORMTHEME=qt5ct` as a new line into `~/.profile`.